DiamondFire11/AMT103-Encoder-Interface/README.md

 ## Hardware Features

 - Atmel SAMD21: The same microcontroller used on the Arduino Zero and many Adafruit dev-boards.
 Allows for ease of software modification.
-- MCP2518FD CAN-FD Controller
+- MCP2518FD Mixed CAN-FD and CAN2.0B Controller
-  - Implements ISO 11898-1:2015 for automotive grade CAN-FD compliance
+  - Conforms to ISO 11898-1:2015 for automotive grade CAN-FD compliance
   - On-board low PPM 40MHz CAN clock (divided to 20MHz to comply with SPI max clock on uC)
 - Wide compatability: Supports wide range of 5V and 3.3V rotary encoders.
 - USB 2.0 Type-C connector: Given the prevalence of USB Type-C the board comes equipped to take advantage of spare cables